Karl-Eiholzer/python_101/README.md

 Learning basic python with my buds.

-Contentes:
+Contents:
- - Project_1: Write a basic python app that will say "Hello World"
+ - Project_1: Write a basic python app that will say "Hello World" (and maybe something more...)

 Author:   Karl Eiholzer
 Created:  2017 07 11